.NET HELP

 Classes and Objects: The Building Blocks

 A class creates individual objects.
 The class is a blueprint that defines the data and behavior that the objects of the class all share.
-An object is a manifestation of class.
+An object is a manifestation of a class.
 It embodies real values rather than abstract placeholders defined in the class blueprint.

 public class Car // A class declared as 'Car' defines its structure and behavior.